DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 #### Login View

 We have omitted common code that is not relevant for readability.
-You will find the complete example in the GitHub repo.
+You will find the complete example in the [GitHub repo](https://github.com/auth0-blog/blog-passwordless-authentication).

 ```
 <!DOCTYPE html>
 <html>
   <head>
-	<title>Password Free: Facebook Account Kit</title>
+	<title>Passwordless Authentication: Facebook Account Kit</title>
 	<!-- Include the Account Kit SDK -->
 	<script src="https://sdk.accountkit.com/en_US/sdk.js"></script>
   </head>